Law School Case Brief

 Was the disparagement clause facially unconstitutional under the First Amendment’s Free Speech Clause?

-The Court held that trademarks are private, not government, speech.
-It explained that the registration of trademarks that disparaged or brought into contempt or disrepute any person, living or dead, violated the Free Speech Clause of the First Amendment because it offended a bedrock First Amendment principle that speech may not be banned on the ground that it expresses ideas that offend.
-The PTO violated the free speech rights of the lead singer of the rock group, “The Slants,” when it found that the mark could not be registered on the principal register because it was used as a derogatory term for Asian persons.
+The U.S. Supreme Court held that the disparagement clause violates the First Amendment’s Free Speech Clause because it offended a bedrock First Amendment principle that speech may not be banned on the ground that it expresses ideas that offend.
+Taking off from this point, the Court held that the Patent and Trademark Office violated the free speech rights of the lead singer of the rock group, “The Slants,” when it found that the mark could not be registered on the principal register because it was used as a derogatory term for Asian persons.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.